-2016-2017 was the seventh year the service operated the national Food Hygiene Rating Scheme (FHRS), having been an early adopter.
-Official food hygiene ratings appear on a national website available for public information at www.food.gov.uk/ratings.
-All food businesses were given window stickers and certificates to record their achievement and continue to have their rating revised upon inspection.
-Ratings run from zero to five with five being the highest score.
+2017-2018 was the eighth year the service operated the Food Hygiene Rating Scheme (FHRS), having been an early adopter.
+Official food hygiene ratings appear on a national website available for public information at www.food.gov.uk/ratings as well as various mobile device apps.
+The service took advantage of the option to charge for food hygiene re-inspections and undertook 14 such inspections generating a small source of income.